 However, if you’re usually domiciled in California, New York, Colorado, Virginia or South Carolina, you may be subject to State & City tax liability, irrespectively of your FEIE status.
-California is famous for being a worldwide income state (“Taxifornia”), meaning they don’t care where you’re, if you have a California address, they tax you, which is why there is a big planning opportunity around moving states while you’re abroad.
-Because even if you can’t claim FEIE, then you can still save on your state income tax rate if you’re in a high-income state.
+California is famous for being a worldwide income tax state (“Taxifornia”), meaning they don’t care where you are or where your income is made, if you have a Californian address, they will tax you.
+Therefore, if you are domiciled in one of those states, there may be tax planning opportunities associated with moving your state residency.

 Most people know about the 330 days rule, but what most people don’t realize is that you overstaying your time in the US will cost you 5 years of tax.

 Should you spend 36 days or more in the US, you will no longer be eligible for FEIE, and as such, will have to formally revoke it.
-Once revoked, you will not be able to reinvoke it for another 5 years without requesting permission from the IRS in a Private Letter Ruling, at a cost of $2,000.
+Once revoked, you will not be able to reinvoke it for another 5 years without requesting permission from the IRS in a Private Letter Ruling.

 Yes: You’re more likely than not to be able to conduct your professional activities legally in a foreign country, as long as it does not interfere with the local economy.

-No: You’re probably unlikely to qualify for the FEIE and should absolutely file your taxes.
+No: You’re probably unlikely to qualify for the FEIE and should in any case file your taxes.